Skip to content

 Comptroller object 7239 must be used.

-10. Original contract is not a major consulting services contract, and the original contract and the extension or amendment have a reasonably foreseeable value totaling $15,000, or $25,000 for an institution of higher education other than a public junior college, or less.
-These requirements apply to a purchase voucher if: (1) the voucher requests a payment under a consulting services contract that was originally not a major consulting services contract, and (2) the contract has been extended or amended, and (3) the original contract and the extension or amendment have a reasonably foreseeable value totaling $15,000.
+10. Original contract is not a major consulting services contract, and the original contract and the extension or amendment have a reasonably foreseeable value totaling $15,000 or less ($25,000 or less for an institution of higher education other than a public junior college).
+These requirements apply to a purchase voucher if: (1) the voucher requests a payment under a consulting services contract that was originally not a major consulting services contract, and (2) the contract has been extended or amended, and (3) the original contract and the extension or amendment have a reasonably foreseeable value totaling $15,000 or less ($25,000 or less for an institution of higher education other than a public junior college).

 1. A statement that the payment complies with the requirements described in Necessity, Selection and Former Employees.